microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 ## Setup

-The AVR16EB32 Curiosity Nano Development Board is used as a test platform.
+The AVR16EB32 Curiosity Nano Development board is used as a test platform.

 <br><img src="../images/AVR16EB32_Cnano_Board.png">